 This approach provides a non-invasive external option for erectile support that can be used independently or alongside other medical interventions.
 Unlike implanted solutions, sleeves can be introduced, adjusted, or discontinued without permanent physical alteration.

-Which sleeve is best for Phalloplasty
+Which sleeve is best for Phalloplasty?

 There is no single sleeve that suits everyone after phalloplasty.
-Surgically constructed penises vary widely, and the most appropriate option depends on anatomy, surgical outcomes, and intended use.
+Surgically constructed penises vary widely, and the most appropriate option depends on personal anatomy, surgical outcomes, and intended use.

 In most cases, sleeves designed for phalloplasty prioritise structure, function, and realism over added size.
-A closer-fitting external profile, combined with a custom internal core, provides rigidity while maintaining comfort, alignment, and a natural feel during use.
+A closer-fitting external profile, combined with a custom inner core, provides rigidity while maintaining comfort, alignment, and a natural feel during use.

 Fitting considerations